Sonic Generations: Downloadable and unofficial content

 A pinball minigame based upon Sonic the Hedgehog 2's Casino Night level was released as downloadable content for the Steam version of the game on December 26, 2011.
-The minigame was included in the collector's edition and offered as a pre-order incentive for the Xbox 360 and PlayStation 3 versions.
+The minigame was included in the collector's edition and offered as a pre-order incentive for the PlayStation 3 and Xbox 360 versions.

 A variety of community-created modifications ("mods") have been created for the Windows version of the game.
 These mods add multiple gameplay changes, such as new player characters and levels.
-Examples include Unleashed Project, an effort to re-create Sonic Unleashed using Sonic Generations as a base; Super Mario Generations, a mod that replaces Sonic with Mario; and Super Sonic Generations, which expands upon the character's super forms.
+Examples include Unleashed Project, an effort to re-create Sonic Unleashed using Sonic Generations as a base; Super Mario Generations, a mod that replaces Sonic with Mario; Super Sonic Generations, which expands upon the character's super forms; Sonic Generations First Person Mod, which uses a first-person POV camera during gameplay; and SM64 Generations, which also features Mario and implements his moves and physics from Super Mario 64.